-Afternoon Tea at Grand Hotel is a lovely experience for guests and visitors alike, and has been a Grand Hotel tradition for more than a century.
-We love breaking up our days of excitement on Mackinac Island by heading back to the hotel for champagne, finger sandwiches, small desserts, chocolate covered strawberries, macarons, pudding, fruit, and other small sweets, all enjoyed while serenaded by a live harpist.
+Afternoon Tea at Grand Hotel on Mackinac Island is a lovely experience for guests and visitors alike and has been a Grand Hotel tradition for more than a century.
+We love breaking up our days of excitement on Mackinac Island by heading back to the hotel for champagne, finger sandwiches, small desserts, chocolate-covered strawberries, macarons, pudding, fruit, and other small sweets; all enjoyed while serenaded by a live harpist.

 Afternoon Tea at Grand Hotel

 Dining Experience: Indoor or Outdoor on World’s longest porch

 Dress Code: Business Casual+